KamilKubicki/react-mobx-redux-toolkit/README.md

 - Reducer - pure function that receives a state and action as arguments, copies the existing state and makes changes to the copied values (immutable update)
 - Selector - function that computes derived data from the store
 - Decorator - declaration that is used to modify class properties/methods
 - Mutable -  state of an object  can be modified after object creation.
-In Mobx we modify state directly, mutating previous store value - example:
+In MobX we modify state directly, mutating previous store value - example:
 ```javascript
    this.todos.push({id: id, text, completed: false});
 ```